 Going beyond the fact that Scott Baio’s brother co-wrote the script with Brascia and stars in Evil Laugh, this is pretty much an 80s VHS crap slasher classic.
 A bunch of med students comes to an old orphanage with a dark past, planning to fix it up and make it a foster home for kids.
 They spend a lot of the film trying to have sex and listening to some ridiculously 80s pop songs (beginning with the intro credits track “I’m Overworked”), before a masked killer with a pervy giggle shows up on the scene to hack them up.

 But let’s get to the gay stuff.
-When we meet a trio of guys that are heading to the place, two are shirtless and changing a tire while a third guy—a huge fan of horror films—is reading an issue of Fangoria with Friday the 13th: A New Beginning on the cover.
+When we meet a trio of guys heading to the place, two are shirtless and changing a tire while a third guy—a huge fan of horror films—is reading an issue of Fangoria with Friday the 13th: A New Beginning on the cover.
 Wink wink.
 This character is seriously an early version of Randy from Scream—the one in the group who knows all the bad signs of actually living a horror movie.

 One guy goes to take a piss, and doesn’t realize he’s peeing on a couple lying on a blanket at the bottom of the hill.
 Actually, he’s pretty much giving a golden shower to a gay leather daddy lying on a blanket with a woman.
 She starts crying out at the feeling, but the leather daddy just soaks it in for a moment with his eyes closed, telling her to ignore it….